renderpci/dedalo/docs/core/locator.md

 ### Function and structure

-To understand how locator works, keep in mind that Dédalo use few tables with lots of sections named "matrix_XXX" and all of these tables has the same schema:
+To understand how locator works, keep in mind that Dédalo uses a few tables to store lot of sections named, this tables are named as "matrix_XXX" and all of these tables has the same schema:

 ```mermaid
 erDiagram